-6. Expand environmental monitoring to identify any new areas requiring cleanup.
+6. Expand environmental monitoring to identify any new areas requiring cleanup and investigate air deposition.

 Goal: Find areas with highly concentrated PCBs and clean them up to prevent the wider release of PCBs.

 Goal: Find about more about distribution of PCBs in the state to prioritize future actions.